shawn-nyk/tp/docs/DeveloperGuide.md

 **Use case: UC25 - Get help**

-Guarantees: User will get directions to the user guide
+Guarantees: User will get directions to the user guide.

 **MSS**